Grid-Free Computation of Probabilistic Safety with Malliavin Calculus: Exploration of the border

-\paragraph*{Models in higher dimensions} We can apply the same reasoning from any dimensions: if we are in $\R^d$, then we can partition the considered region $A$ in sets of dimension $d-1$.
+We can apply the same reasoning on models with any dimension: namely, if we are in $\R^d$, then we can partition the considered region $A$ in sets of dimension $d-1$.
 Continuing this procedure we can go back recursively to the case $d=2$.